 Frequently Asked Questions About Osteopathy

 My name is Michael Brunozzi M.OMSc and I am an Manual Osteopathic Practitioner from Cambridge, Ontario.
-In this section I have listed, and answered, many of the questions about Osteopathy and Osteopathic Treatment.
+In this section I have listed, and answered, some questions about Osteopathy and Osteopathic Treatment.
 Do you still have more questions about Osteopathy?
-You are invited to ask me by phone or email, and you can find the information below.
+You are invited to ask me by phone or email, and of through my Facebook page and can find the information below.

 - Chiropractic vs Osteopathic Treatment

 - Is an Osteopath a medical doctor in Canada?